NenadSSS/admin-server/README.md

 In browser go to http://localhost:8080/console to see the Hasura console

-If there is no dummy data inside the DB once it is, copy the content of dummyData.sql file and execute it inside the Hasura console http://localhost:8080/console/data/sql
+If there is no dummy data inside the DB once it is running, copy the content of dummyData.sql file and execute it inside the Hasura console http://localhost:8080/console/data/sql